 There are different fiber optic manufacturers in the market.
 However, each makes the RF rotary joints according to set standards and customer specifications.
 There are two ways to classify joints.
 You can have active or passive or have single or multiple channels.
 Let’s look at the first one.

 Passive and Active Types

-Active rotary joints: Active rotary joints contain light source at one end at the rotary and interphase or detector on the other side.
+Active rotary joints: Active rotary joints contain a light source at one end of the rotary and an interphase or detector on the other side.
 When you look at it this way, you find that most electronics are integral to the active unit of the RF rotary joints.

 Most of the active joints are designed to transfer electronic signals of a rotating body without using a mechanical slip ring to avoid the challenges of wear, data loss and isolation, and ground loop problems.
 So can one say they are a perfect substitute for a slip ring?
 The answer is yes!